stnolting/neorv32/README.md

 * :label: The project's change log is available in [CHANGELOG.md](https://github.com/stnolting/neorv32/blob/main/CHANGELOG.md).
 * :rocket: Check out the [quick links below](#5-getting-started) and the [*User Guide*](https://stnolting.github.io/neorv32/ug/) to get started setting up _your_ NEORV32 processor!
+* :books: For detailed information see the [NEORV32 online documentation](https://stnolting.github.io/neorv32/).
 * :interrobang: Want to know more?
 Check out the [project's rationale](https://stnolting.github.io/neorv32/#_rationale).

 Feel free to open a new [issue](https://github.com/stnolting/neorv32/issues) or start a new